If you find the fingerprint reader on your Lenovo laptop doesn’t work any more, don’t panic. It’s often quite easy to fix…

 If Fix 2 doesn’t work for you, then you’d probably have to uninstall the lenovo fingerprint software and the fingerprint driver (so that Windows will install the default generic one for you) to see if it works.

-- On your keyboard, press the Windows logo key, then type apps and click on Apps & features.
+- On your keyboard, press the Windows logo key, then type add or remove programs and click on Add or remove programs.

-- Locate and click on Lenovo Finerprint Manager (or, Lenovo Finerprint Manager Pro)and click Uninstall.
+- Locate and click on Lenovo Fingerprint Manager (or, Lenovo Finerprint Manager Pro)and click Uninstall.